reactjs/react.dev/src/content/reference/react/useReducer.md

 ## Troubleshooting {/*troubleshooting*/}

-### I've dispatched an action, but logging gives me the old state value {/*ive-dispatched-an-action-but-logging-gives-me-the-old-state-value*/}
+### I've dispatched an action, but logging gives me the old State value {/*ive-dispatched-an-action-but-logging-gives-me-the-old-state-value*/}

-Calling the `dispatch` function **does not change state in the running code**:
+Calling the `dispatch` function **does not change State in the running code**:

 ```js {4,5,8}
 function handleClick() {